The Quick Guide To

 There are two types of residency visas: permanente or temporal. (permanent or temporary)The main difference between the two visas comes down to income requirements and, in some cases, “retirement” age when you apply.

 For most expats, the process of applying for a resident visa in Mexico starts outside of Mexico at a Mexican Consulate nearest you.
 Once you schedule an appointment with a Mexican consulate, the consulate will usually give you a list of requirements and paperwork needed for your interview.
-During your interview, you will be asked by Mexican immigration officials things like how you plan to cover your expenses in Mexico, if you receive a pension or social security, whether you are gainfully employed, how you earn a living, and what your reason for wanting to live in Mexico is.
-The cost of getting a residency visa in Mexico is around $300 USD if you decide to process it by yourself.
+During your interview, you will be asked by Mexican immigration officials things like how you plan to cover your expenses in Mexico if you receive a pension or social security, whether you are gainfully employed, how you earn a living, and what your reason for wanting to live in Mexico is.

 However, most people choose to hire an attorney or facilitator to hold their hand through the process.
 Because some of the paperwork is in Spanish, you might want to work with someone who can help you make sure you are filling out forms correctly.
 Besides, you have to translate certain documents like a marriage certificate into Spanish, and Mexican Immigration will only accept this from a certified translator.